Stephen R. Halpin III

 In his pro bono practice, Steve has represented a state prisoner pursuing federal habeas relief based on newly discovered evidence, both at the trial and appellate levels.
 Steve has also researched and drafted briefs on behalf of individuals seeking to suppress evidence obtained during warrantless searches of automobiles.

 Prior to entering private practice, Steve clerked for the Honorable Robert B. King of the United States Court of Appeals for the Fourth Circuit.
-Steve earned his law degree from Washington and Lee University School of Law, where he graduated magna cum laude and Order of the Coif.
+Steve earned his law degree from Washington and Lee University School of Law, where he graduated magna cum laude and was elected to the Order of the Coif.

 During law school, Steve served as Editor in Chief of the Washington and Lee Law Review, worked as a research assistant to Civil Procedure and Federal Jurisdiction expert A. Benjamin Spencer, and interned for two federal district court judges.
 Steve earned his undergraduate degree from the University of Virginia.